Every product roadmap tells a story about the future.

 If you want deeper skills here, structured training like SAFe POPM certification helps teams connect roadmap strategy with evidence-based execution.

-Leaders who guide ART-level planning often benefit from Leading SAFe training, which covers how to align planning across the train rather than treating roadmaps as isolated documents.
+Leaders who guide ART-level planning often benefit from SAFe certification, which covers how to align planning across the train rather than treating roadmaps as isolated documents.

 Scrum Masters play a big role too.
 They surface risks during sprint execution and keep assumptions visible.
 Programs like the SAFe Scrum Master certification and the more advanced SAFe Advanced Scrum Master training teach facilitation techniques that make these conversations practical, not theoretical.